 You will notice that many of my machines are placed in simple plastic cases instead of nice period wooden ones.
 This is because these cases have a surrounding edge so they can be lowered into a cut-out in a table, see photo below.
 This allows me to swap out flat bed machines quickly and easily – just unplug and lift out.
 I also fit them with the same type of motor so they could all use the same plug!

-Butterfly and Dragonfly – straight stitch, zig-zag and fancy stitches: 1950s German Haid & Neu Primatic (a.k.a.
-Harris Automatic), vertical oscillating hook, class 15 bobbins, high shank feet.
-This is my main machine.
-It can disengage the zig-zag, so the straight stitch is really straight.
-It sews all sorts of fabrics beautifully, from fine to thick and heavy.
-It manages to sew with double needle without pulling together the stitches.
-However, it is a lockstitch machine, so I don’t use it for jersey.
+These are my main machines.
+They can disengage the zig-zag, so the straight stitch is really straight.
+They sew all sorts of fabrics beautifully, from fine to thick and heavy.
+They manage to sew with double needle without pulling together the stitches.
+I’ve added single thread chain stitch as well, so they can now sew stretchy seams for jersey.

 I got Harris first, but it had no cams, so when I came across its green sister on German eBay, I had to have it too.
 This is how I ended up with two identical machines with just one cam set between them.